stupergenius/Bens-Log/entries/using_swift_to_make_command_line_scripts_part_2.md

+---
-Title: Using Swift To Make Command Line Scripts - Part 2
+title: Using Swift To Make Command Line Scripts - Part 2
-Date: 2015-11-17 16:11
+date: 2015-11-17 16:11
-Author: Ben Snider
+author: Ben Snider
-Category: Open Source Swift
+category: Open Source Swift
-Tags: swift, development, cli
+tags: swift, development, cli
+---

 Welcome back!
 In [part one](http://www.bensnider.com/using-swift-to-make-command-line-scripts-part-1.html) of this two part series, we got started using Swift along with [OptionKit](https://github.com/nomothetis/OptionKit) to build simple command line script.
 In this second and final part, we'll pull all the pieces of the puzzle together and use the foundation we've built along with some classes from Apple's Foundation to implement our BTC command line price checker.